v1adhope/dotfiles-arch-linux/gpu-undervolt/README.md

 > The current installation script is designed for one video card 5xxx series!

-Use your pattern `custom-values/amdgpu-custom-states.card0` Find it you can run this command
+Use your pattern `custom-values/amdgpu-custom-states.card0` For dind it you can run this command
 ```cat $(readlink -f /sys/class/drm/card0/device)/pp_od_clk_voltage```